a-n-t-h-o-n-y/TermOx/docs/manual/brush.md

 # Brush

-A `Brush` is used to define the look of `Glyph`s on the terminal screen.
+A `Brush` is used to define the look of Glyphs on the terminal screen.
 A Brush contains a list of [Traits](traits.md) (such as Bold, Inverse, Italic, ...), and a background and foreground [Color](colors.md).